-To receive the Master of Arts in Regional Studies-East Asia, a student must satisfy the requirements established by the Graduate School of Arts and Sciences (GSAS) for all master’s degree candidates as well as those additionally determined by the Committee on Regional Studies East Asia.
-Regional Studies–East Asia (RSEA) only offers a Master of Arts (AM) degree; it does not offer a Ph.D.
+To receive the master of arts in regional studies–East Asia, a student must satisfy the requirements established by the Graduate School of Arts and Sciences (GSAS) for all master’s degree candidates as well as those additionally determined by the Committee on Regional Studies East Asia.
+Regional Studies–East Asia (RSEA) only offers a master of arts (AM) degree; it does not offer a PhD.

-- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within GSAS guidelines, to take up to two courses per term (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.
+- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within GSAS guidelines, to take up to two courses per semester (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.

 - At least six courses used to count toward RSEA course requirements must be courses on East Asian topics, as indicated by course descriptions or approved by the RSEA Committee.

-- Only one "RSEA 300: Thesis Writing and Research" course, satisfactorily completed, may be used to fulﬁll RSEA course requirements
+- Only one RSEA 300: Thesis Writing and Research course, satisfactorily completed, may be used to fulﬁll RSEA course requirements.

 Policy on Incompletes